niv-en/flood-monitoring/README.md

                                                  limit = 10 )
 ```

 Similar to `plot_date_range` if no dates are specied the readings for the current day will be returned.
 By default the readings are returned as JSON, However if `csv` is set to true they will be returned as a csv string.
-Limit is an optional paramter if not provided then all of the readings from the query will be returned.
+Limit is an optional parameter if not provided then all of the readings from the query will be returned.

 ## Station Specific Functions